AthanasiosChristopoulos/KAFKA_PSO/docs/doc_kafka_streams.md

 ============================================================================
 ## Kafka Streams - Instances - Threads - Tasks:

+- Hierarchy:
+    - Machine
+        - Instances
+            - Threads
+                - Task

 - Threads run tasks
 - Each task = all processors (your KTable + your KStream + branches) for a given set of input partitions.

 Each task:
  - has its own instance of the processors (KTable internals, etc.),